Hands-on Gear Review

 Best Uses: All ultralight activities.

 If you’re 5’ 6” or under, check out our Women's Sleeping Pad Review.
-And finally, if comfort is top priority get yourself a Car Camping Mattress.
-These luxurious portable beds turn roots and rocks into plush, heavenly clouds.
+If comfort is top priority get yourself a Car Camping Mattress, which are much more comfortable than the XLite and better for car camping.

 Compare top rated competitors side-by-side >

 OutdoorGearLab Editors' Hands-on Review

-The NeoAir Xlite is the lightest comfortable sleeping pad available.
+The NeoAir Xlite is the lightest highly comfortable sleeping pad available.
 In the Regular size, the XLite weighs only 12 ounces.
 It also packs down smaller than a Nalgene bottle.
 This is our top-rated ultralight pad; it makes all others, in all construction types, look poor in comparison.
-Yes, other pads are lighter, but none is as comfortable.
-The Kylmit Inertia X Frame, for example, is three ounces lighter but only comfortable for back-sleepers around 5’10” in height.
-The NeoAir XLite is versatile, too.
-You can use it car camping, backpacking, mountaineering, and for any application where saving weight is a top priority.
+Yes, some other pads are lighter, but none are as comfortable.
+The Kylmit Inertia X Frame, for example, is three ounces lighter but only comfortable for back-sleepers around 5'10" in height.

 Like other pads in the Neo Air series, the XLite uses a series of internal baffles and reflective layers that trap air and bounce heat back to the user.
 Halting air circulation is the crux of making an air core sleeping pad warm.
 The more you move about on the pad, the more air moves about within the pad.
 Moving air is bad because it mixes the warm air you've worked so hard to heat up with the cold air closer to the snow below.
 This, in turn, reduces the pad's ability to insulate.
 The XLite's Triangular Core Matrix technology addresses this problem by dividing up the pad's interior space into over one hundred different cells that combat airflow and keep you warmer.
 At the same time, the pad's aluminized reflective barriers reduce convective heat loss by casting heat back to you.